-Has there been a pre-application meeting with a council planning officer

-O No O Yes If 'Yes', with whom?: Date: day / month / year
+Has there been a pre-application meeting with a council No Yes Officer Name: planning officer Date: day / month / year

-Checklist i

-Have you:

-Filled in the form completely?
+Checklist i Have you: Filled in the form completely?
 Paid or included the application fee?
 Most applications require a fee to be paid.
 Contact Council to determine the appropriate fee.
 Provided all necessary supporting information and documents?
 A full, current copy of title information for each individual parcel of land forming the subject site A plan of existing conditions.
 Plans showing the layout and details of the proposal.
 Any information required by the planning scheme, requested by council or outlined in a council planning permit checklist.
 If required, a description of the likely effect of the proposal (for example, traffic, noise, environmental impacts) If applicable, a current Metropolitan Planning Levy certificate (a levy certificate expires 90 days after the day on which it i issued by the State Revenue Office and then cannot be used).
 Failure to comply means the application is void Completed the relevant council planning permit checklist?
 Signed the declaration?